Hyperbolic Topological Band Insulators

+We complement the momentum-space discussion of the band topology of the two models with real-space topological markers~\cite{Bellissard:1994,Kitaev:2006,Bianco:2011,Prodan:2011,Huang:2018}.
+Importantly, these computations include states transforming in \emph{all} representations of the non-commutative translation group, hence going beyond HBT.
+For the Haldane model, we compute the \emph{real-space Chern number} $\mathcal{C}_\textrm{RS}$ as introduced in Ref.~\onlinecite{Kitaev:2006} (detailed in Supplementary Material~\cite{supp}).
+This algorithm does not warrant quantized results, but we confirm that integers are approached as the summation regions are enlarged.
+Our position-space analysis confirms that the energy gaps at $\mu = {\pm} 1.3$ are topological, while the one at $\mu = 0$ is trivial, see Table~\ref{tab:topology}.
+We observe $ \mathcal{C}_{\rm RS}= \mathcal{C}_a = - \mathcal{C}_b = \mathcal{C}_c$ for all phases with gapped bulk.
+Recall here that for 2D Euclidean lattices we have $ \mathcal{C}_\textrm{RS}=\mathcal{C}_{12}$~\cite{Bellissard:1994,Kitaev:2006}, whereas no exact relation is currently known for hyperbolic lattices.

-We further adapt the techniques of Refs.~\onlinecite{Kitaev:2006,Bianco:2011,Prodan:2011,Huang:2018} to compute the \emph{real-space spin Chern number} $\nu_\textrm{RS}\in\mathbb{Z}$ of the rhKM model for each bulk gap.
-Note that this invariant is integer-valued as long as spin-mixing terms in the Hamiltonian are sufficiently weak (cf.~Methods), and for Euclidean lattice models it obeys $\nu_\textrm{RS}=\nu_{xy}\;(\textrm{mod}\,2) $~\cite{Prodan:2011,Huang:2018}.
-Applying the computation of $\nu_\textrm{RS}$ to the three energy gaps of $\mcH_\textrm{rhKM}$, we obtain the values listed in the corresponding column of Fig.~\ref{fig:topology}(a), while also checking in Fig.~\ref{fig:topology}(d) the convergence of the results with enlargement of the summation regions.
-We observe that the extracted $\ztwo$-invariants obey $\nu_a = \nu_b = \nu_\textrm{RS}$ for all the analysed cases.
-Whether there exists a simple \emph{universal} relation between the parities of $\nu_{a,b,\textrm{RS}}$ constitutes another open question.
+We further adapt the techniques of Refs.~\onlinecite{Kitaev:2006,Bianco:2011,Prodan:2011,Huang:2018} to compute the \emph{real-space spin Chern number} $\nu_\textrm{RS} \in \mathbb{Z}$ of the reduced KM model for each bulk gap.
+This invariant is integer-valued as long as spin-mixing terms in the Hamiltonian are sufficiently weak, and for Euclidean lattice models it obeys $\nu_\textrm{RS}=\nu_{12}\;(\textrm{mod}\,2) $~\cite{Prodan:2011,Huang:2018}.
+We observe that the extracted $\ztwo$-invariants obey $\nu_\textrm{RS} = \nu_a = \nu_b =\nu_c$ for all cases analyzed.
+Whether there exists a simple \emph{universal} relation between the parities of $\nu_{a,b,c,\textrm{RS}}$ constitutes another open question.

-\textbf{Bulk-boundary correspondence.} We finally investigate whether the topological invariants (which for the presented models acquire non-trivial value simultaneously in position space and in $\bs{k}$-space) are reflected in topological edge states on the flake boundary.
-This is achieved in three ways: (1)~extraction of the edge-state dispersion, (2)~showcasing the propagation of an edge-localized wave packet around the flake boundary, and (3)~investigation of their robustness against disorder.
-We discuss each of these aspects in due order.
+\emph{Bulk-boundary correspondence.}---We finally investigate whether the non-trivial band topology identified in the bulk for both models is reflected in topological edge states on the boundary.
+For this, we (\emph{i})~extract the edge-state dispersion, (\emph{ii})~showcase the propagation of an edge-localized wave packet around the flake boundary, and (\emph{iii})~investigate their robustness against disorder.